fatih/vim-go/README.md

 ## Install

 First of all, do not use it with other Go plugins.
-It already contains the official misc/vim.
-If you use pathogen, just clone it into your bundle
+If you use pathogen, just clone it into your bundle directory:
-directory:

 ```bash
 $ cd ~/.vim/bundle